 The first day of your exhilarating and memorable trekking trip in this pristine region of the Himalayas begins with a breakfast at your local lodge.
 You prepare all your backpacks along with crew for the trekking and then start to walk along Budhi Gandaki into a dense forest with rich flora and fauna.
 Throughout the trail you will witness beautiful waterfalls, terrace faming and beautiful settlements with warm people living.
 You walk across village of Labubesi, which is a ethnic Gurung settlement.
 Once you reach Maccha Khola you rest for the day and spend your night at the local lodge.

-Today is comparatively short day of the trek which is about of four hours walk approximately.
+Today is comparatively short day of the trek.
 From Jagat you walk towards Salleri village.
 Depending on the weather conditions the visibility of mountains varies.
 If you are lucky enough and walking in a beautiful day then you will witness the grandeur view of the Sringi Himal from Salleri.
 You then climb all the way up to Sirdibas village.
 On your way you will cross a suspension bridge and after a final ascent you reach your destination of Philim.
 Overnight will be spent at local lodge.

 From Philim you walk quite long hours and long trail to reach Bihi Phedi.
 You eventually walk past the view of the Sringi Himal and the track will be flat for the first part with gradual downhill till you reach the intersection of two paths; one leads to Tusm Valley and the other towards the Manaslu circuit – your trail.
 You then walk further towards Nyak and Deng and with a final climb, you will make it to Bihi for overnight stay in the local lodge.